pinobatch/nrom-template/README.md

 4. Open the zip file.
 5. Inside the zip file, open the bin folder.
 6. Drag `ca65.exe` and `ld65.exe` into a new folder.
-7. Add this folder to your "Path" environment variable.

 Finally, to make ca65, ld65, and Python available to Make, you'll need to add the folders containing `ca65.exe`, `ld65.exe`, and